thorpe1214/TheRepo/README.md

 This project is currently a **single-page HTML/JavaScript app** with logic externalized into modular JS files.
 It is not yet a full-stack application but has been structured for easy migration later (e.g., into Next.js).

+### Operator Promises

+This system is built on three core principles:

+1. **Transparent Math** 📊
+   Every pricing calculation is visible and understandable.
+No black boxes.
+You see exactly how base rent, term premiums, amenity adjustments, and guardrails combine to produce the final price.

+2. **Reason Chips** 💡
+   (Future enhancement) Every price will show "reason chips" explaining why it was set at that level (e.g., "Band adjustment +$5", "Tier gap floor applied", "Seasonality cap at 10%").

+3. **Plain-English Deltas** 📝
+   Price changes show clear comparisons: "Proposed $1,350 vs Current $1,300 (↑$50 / +3.8%)".
+Operators can see impact before committing changes.

+> **Note**: All sample data in this repository is synthetic and contains no Personally Identifiable Information (PII).
+Sample rent rolls are generated for testing purposes only.

 ---

 ## 🏗️ Architecture